 Frequently Asked Questions

-Everyone who attends the meetings have been directly affected by a of a wide range of mental health disorders such as depression, anxiety, low mood, bipolar, phobias and obsessive compulsive disorder amongst others.
+Time out was originally set up to help depression sufferers connect with each other however nowadays most who attend have been directly affected by a wide range of mental health disorders such as depression, anxiety, bipolar, phobias and obsessive compulsive disorder amongst others.
 You don’t have to have been formally diagnosed with a mental health condition to attend though.
-If you are experiencing mental health difficulties and related symptoms such as isolation, social anxiety and negative thoughts it’s likely you will find people who have similar stories to your own to share.
+If you are experiencing mental health struggles and related symptoms such as isolation, low mood, negative thoughts, work or relationship problems, it’s likely you will find there are others in attendance who have similar stories to your own to share.

 Who runs the meetings?

 Time Out is run by volunteers who attend the group themselves.
 They are not there to counsel or provide solutions.
 Whilst they may 'lead' the discussion by sharing first to get the ball rolling; or by ensuring everyone has time to speak; or by asking follow up questions, we ask you to be mindful that they are also in need of your support and contribution.
 Without these few dedicated volunteers to take the lead the group would not exist for others like yourself.

 What sort of people come to the meetings?

 Anyone who has or is experiencing difficulties in their life or with their mental health and is struggling to cope.
 Some people may not have anyone they can talk to or they may be hesitant about burdening friends and family.
 There is a varied age range from young students to senior citizens and a fairly even male/female ratio.